The company wanting to build a waste recycling facility at Fyshwick has lodged plans for a $1.2 million rail freight terminal nearby.

 The site is leased to CRS and the proposed rail freight terminal will consist of an 8100 square metre hardstand area that would extend 440m along the “south shunt”, with a width of 18.4m and a height of 1m.

-The terminal would operate 6 am to 10 pm Monday to Saturday and 8 am to 2 pm on Sundays, with five trucks a day on average entering the site via Lithgow Street and exiting on to Ipswich street.
+The terminal would operate 6 am to 10 pm Monday to Saturday and 8 am to 2 pm on Sundays, with 10 trucks a day on average, or one an hour, entering the site via Lithgow Street and exiting on to Ipswich street.

 Director Adam Perry said the terminal would also service the MRF if it was approved, but the company was already trucking 30 shipping containers of scrap metal a week to Goulburn, where there were transferred to rail.